pgbarletta/locuaz/docs/source/installation.rst

 From sources
 ------------

-Clone the `repo`_ and, optionally, get the **DLPacker**  submodule as well:
+Clone the `repo`_:

 .. code-block:: console

     git clone https://github.com/pgbarletta/locuaz
-    git submodule int
-    git submodule update

-Finally, create the environment and install all the necessary dependencies at once:
+And create the environment and install all the necessary dependencies at once:

 .. code-block:: console